Words Edel Cassidy

 On a visit to his father’s home town, Augsburg, in October 1777, Mozart called on Johann Andreas Stein, the renowned maker of keyboard instruments, and wrote a letter to his father, telling him about the visit:

 When I told Herr Stein that I would like to play on his organ and that I was passionately fond of the instrument, he marvelled greatly and said: ‘What, a man like you, so great a clavier player, want to play on an instrument which has no douceur, no expression, neither piano nor forte, but goes on always the same?’
 But all that signifies nothing; to me the organ is nevertheless the king of instruments.

-Not only is the organ one of the most complex and powerful of musical instruments, but it is also the largest instrument in the world, and the largest to be played by a single person.
+Not only are pipe organs one of the most complex and powerful of musical instruments, but they are also the largest instrument in the world, and the largest to be played by a single person.
 To celebrate the organ, here are the stories of five of the best examples of this magnificent instrument.

 The First Congregational Church of Los Angeles

 Built in the English Gothic Revival style, the First Congregational Church, Los Angeles, serves the oldest Protestant congregation in the city, which moved to its current location in 1932.
 The church is home to the second largest church organ in the world with over 18,000 pipes, 346 ranks and 265 stops.
 It is made up of several pipe organs which are collectively known as The Great Organs of First Church.

 The 18,000 plus pipes of the Great Organs are distributed over the Chancel, West Gallery, and North and South balconies, creating an immersive surround-sound experience for listeners.
 The instruments’ main builders are the legendary E. M. Skinner and Herman Schlicker organ building companies.
 The Great Organs have been recorded and filmed for major Hollywood movies and played by some of the finest organists of the 20th and 21st centuries.

 Work of Irish composer premiered at First Congregational Church